Introduction to U.S. K-1 Fiance Visa Cost

 Adjustment of Status Fees

 The Adjustment of Status is the process of changing from a K-1 Visa to a Legal Permanent Resident.
 Also, you receive your green card as part of the Adjustment of Status.
 This is done soon after you marry.
+In addition, you should apply for Employment Authorization and Advanced Parole at the same time as adjustment of status.

 The fees for adjustment of status are summarized below: